About the Role:

 - – Track program expenditures and maintain pre-approved budget.

 - – Assist in the maintenance of educational equipment and storage areas.

-- – Collaborate with the Lowline team and report directly to the Deputy Director.
+- – Collaborate with the Lowline team and report directly to the Executive Director.

 - – Bachelor’s degree in science, education, public policy, or related field.

 - – 3-5 years’ experience working directly with youth in an informal learning field or similar organization to identify their developmental needs and improve their knowledge or skills.

 - – 3-5 years’ experience working directly with community engagement and outreach.